wp-cli/find-command/README.md

 ~~~

 Recursively iterates subdirectories of provided `<path>` to find and
-report WordPress installs.
-A WordPress install is a wp-includes directory
+report WordPress installations.
+A WordPress installation is a wp-includes directory
 with a version.php file.

 Avoids recursing some known paths (e.g. /node_modules/, hidden sys dirs)
 to significantly improve performance.

-Indicates depth at which the WordPress install was found, and its alias,
+Indicates depth at which the WordPress installation was found, and its alias,
 if it has one.

 ```